AISS — Services

 Services

-Whether AI is valuable for your organisation depends on many factors.
-AI must align with your organisation’s norms and values, and be able to adapt to your context.
-That requires a tailored approach—no one-size-fits-all solutions or generic support.
-That’s why services are always aligned with your organisation, needs, risks and AI goals, and are evaluated together periodically.
+Whether AI is valuable for your organisation depends on various factors.
+AI needs to align with and be able to adapt to your organisation's norms and values.
+That requires a personalised approach rather than one-size-fits-all solutions or support.
+That is why the services are always tailored to your organisation, needs, risks and goals in the field of AI, and jointly evaluated periodically.

 AI readiness & roadmap

-From your current baseline to realistic goals, priorities and concrete steps for responsible AI adoption.
+From your current state to realistic goals, priorities and concrete steps towards responsible AI use.

 What this involves

-To truly benefit from AI, it’s important to first understand whether your organisation is sufficiently prepared.
-This is called AI readiness and includes general components (e.g., regulation and AI literacy) and organisation-specific components (e.g., governance).
-A strong foundation and governance make implementing and integrating AI successful in the short and long term.
+To make truly good use of AI and experience its many benefits, it is important to first understand whether your organisation is sufficiently prepared for AI.
+This is called AI readiness and consists of generally applicable components, such as laws and regulations and AI literacy, as well as organisation-specific components, such as governance.
+Only with a good foundation and governance does implementing and integrating AI become successful in the short and long term.

 What you can expect

-• Evidence-based, tailored support with joint alignment and periodic evaluations.
+• Tailored and well-substantiated support: joint alignment and periodic evaluations.

-• Human-centred, holistic approach by involving relevant stakeholders and strengthening collaboration.
+• Human-centred, holistic and inclusive approach by involving all relevant stakeholders and fostering sustainable collaboration.

 My approach

-• Realistic steps to progress towards the target state.
+• For example realistic steps to grow towards the desired situation.

 Deliverables